TanayShukla/TanayShukla/README.md

 - 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on Youtube and other Platforms.
 - 🤔 I’m looking for help with vectorX Documentation.
-- 💬 Ask me about C++ and tech Related Stuff.
+- 💬 Ask me about C++ and Tech Related Stuff.
 - 📫 How to reach me: tanay.general@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I do lot of stuff.